Table of Contents

 These beliefs are usually self-imposed, mostly about supernatural influences and a faith that humans rely on magic, chance, and divinity instead of natural causes.
 These beliefs revolve around a mysterious force controlling good fortune or bad luck and a conception that people cannot achieve much with their own efforts.

-People believe that only by doing some sort of rituals or by behaving in certain ways, can they influence the mysterious force to act according to their needs.
+People believe that only by doing some sort of ritual or by behaving in certain ways, can they influence the mysterious force to act according to their needs.
 These beliefs and rituals are always arbitrary in nature, with no logical reasoning.

 History of Superstitions